Table of contents

 Plant xylem hydraulics and loss of function by embolism

-Plants rely on conduits, miniature pipes made of dead cells, to transport water from the roots to the leaves (shown in the figure below).
+Plants rely on conduits, miniature pipes made of dead cells, to transport water from the roots to the leaves (shown in the figure to the left).
 Plant water transport is impressively robust as it has stood the test of time for millennia but is also deceptively prone to failure.
 Even without a pump like our human hearts, plants lift water tens of meters against gravity .
 How they do it was a matter of heated debate for centuries until the Cohesion-Tension theory came along in the late 19th century.
 In a nutshell, it says that when some water molecules evaporate from leaves, others replace them to keep leaves hydrated.
 The new molecules pull others up using strong cohesive forces between the molecules made possible by their peculiar geometry.
 This pulling puts water under tension, the same way you can say a rope is under tension when you pull it tight.

 This notion is not intuitive because rarely has any of us seen water under tension, when we try to pull on water ourselves, it falls back down and certainly doesn’t form a ‘rope’-like structure.
-This is because water hates (chemically) tension and , if given the opportunity, prefers letting air break the ‘rope’-like tension.
+This is because water hates (chemically) tension and, if given the opportunity, prefers letting air break the ‘rope’-like tension.
 But in a tree, air is hard to come by except when the tree is sick, is under attack, is freezing, or can’t find water in the soil.
 In this case, some of the plant conduits might attract air to break the water column and to form what are called embolisms.

 My research focuses on plants when they struggle to find water in the soil, like after months of drought.
 In my first published paper on this topic (see CV & publications page), collaborators and I discerned what anatomical features, on the micro- and nano-meter scales, affect how plants lose their efficient water use abilities.
 In other words, what aspects of plant anatomy is most descriptive of how the whole organism, or one of its organs, responds to this lack of water.
 By respond, I mean how far can they go without water before giving in and letting air in, potentially jeopardizing the function of that plant or its organs.
 Doing so helps: